Category Archives: Things to Do

 Only in Niagara, Canada

-After a long, cold winter, spring adventures in Niagara feel even sweeter!
-But balmy weather is just one of many reasons Niagara is one of Canada’s best destinations for a sensational change of scenery this spring.
-Experiencing Niagara’s awe-inspiring landscapes and attractions, storied historical sites, and critically acclaimed wine and culinary scene fuels the pride of place that makes Canada even stronger!
-Here are just ten of the many truly Canadian experiences visitors can enjoy in Niagara this spring.
+There’s something about Niagara’s awe-inspiring landscapes and attractions, storied historical sites, and critically acclaimed wine and culinary scene that has a special way of fuelling the deep pride of place that Canadians feel.
+Here are just ten of the many truly Canadian experiences visitors can enjoy in Niagara that serve as excellent reminders of how lucky we are to call this one-of-a-kind country home!

 True North Niagara Experience #1: